ISRAELI POLITICAL SYSTEM

 The Cabinet meets weekly on a Sunday in Jerusalem.

 Israel has a single chamber legislature called the Knesset - meaning literally gathering or assembly - which consists of 120 members (MKs) elected for a maximum term of four years.
-In practice, Knesset terms rarely last the full four years and the average term is a mere two years.
-However, since the current government now embraces so many parties, an early election is unlikely.
-The next election is due in October 2013.
+In practice, Knesset terms rarely last the full four years and, since the 1988 election, no Knesset has finished its four-year term - the average term is a mere two years.

 The simplest way of describing the electoral system of Israel is to call it national list system.

 This means that the whole country is in effect regarded as one constituency and voters, instead of choosing one candidate for their local constituency as in many countries, choose one list of candidates from a number of lists, each compiled and presented by a political party on a national level.
-Although national list systems do not have to operate this way, in Israel closed lists are used which means that the party determines the order of the candidates on the list and the voter has no influence over or choice of that order.
+Although national list systems do not have to operate this way, in Israel closed lists are used which means that the party determines the order of the candidates on the list and most voters have no influence over or choice of that order.

 Originally the Israeli electoral system had no specified threshold that a political party had to reach before it could secure representation in the Knesset which in practice meant that, if a political party secured one 120th of the vote on a national basis (that is, a mere 0.83%), it would be represented in the legislature.
-Today the threshold is 2%.
+This meant that a lot of very small parties could secure representation in the Knesset.
+Then a threshold of just 1% was introduced.
+This has been progressively increased to 1.5%, then to 2%, and now to 3.25%.

-Many other democratic countries operate list systems but on a sub-national level - for instance, the 16 Lander in Germany or the 16 'regional' constituencies in Italy.
+Many other democratic countries operate list systems but on a sub-national level - for instance, the 16 Länder in Germany or the 16 'regional' constituencies in Italy.
 But Israel is unique in having a national list system.
 All countries with list systems operate a threshold but this is usually 3-5% (it is 5% in Germany).
-Israel's threshold of 2% is very low by international standards.
+Israel's threshold of 3.25% is low by international standards.

 This is the simple way of explaining Israel's electoral system.
 The formal way of describing it is to call it the highest averages method of party-list proportional representation using the d'Hondt formula.